bossgarage/docs/src/content/docs/honda/honduino-obd2-dpfi.md

 ## 12. Wideband

-To tune the VE table, a wideband sensor is necessary for measuring the air-fuel ratio.
+To tune the VE table, a wideband sensor for measuring the air-fuel ratio is necessary.

 1. You can either connect an LSU 4.9 sensor directly to the onboard controller or use a 0-5V signal from an external controller via an auxiliary analog input.
 ![OBD1 C connector pinout](/images/honda/honduino-obd2-dpfi/image18.png)
 | OBD1 C connector | LSU 4.9 sensor |
 | ---------------- | -------------- |
 | **C2** | 5 (IA) |